Verssae/toclo/README.md

     ## Convenience Features

-      # <due>
+    ###Due

-      When you 'add' or 'modify', you have to input '<due>' such as ''YYYY-MM-DD'.
+      When you 'add' or 'modify', you have to input 'due' such as ''YYYY-MM-DD'.
       Instead of typing long like above, you can just input number 0 ~ 7.
-      '<due>' will be saved in 'today after number days'.
+      'due' will be saved in 'today after number days'.
       For example, if number is 0, due will be today.
 If number is 1, due will be tomorrow.

       Example:

       `toclo add "Finish assignment" 1 Study`

       `toclo modify 1 - 0 -`

-      # Highlight
+    ###Highlight

       If a todo's due is over or today, that low is highlighted.
       ![highlight](./ex_highlight.png)